mattmaynes2/aria/research/CustomDevices.md

 - Dimmer switch

-A dimmer switch is a nexample of a non-binary output device.
+A dimmer switch is an example of a non-binary output device.

 - Alarm Clock